-Ans: SAP SD module has a capability to create a special business process like customizing the products and get products manufactured personally, apart from the normal sales order.
+SAP SD module has the capability to create a special business process like customizing the products and get products manufactured personally, apart from the normal sales order.

-Ans: Consignments are also known as products which are owned by the company that is located at the client's location.
+Consignments are also known as products that are owned by the company that is located at the client's location.

-Ans: Shipping is an important activity which comes under the logistics chain and ensures customer service and distribution of goods.
+Shipping is an important activity that comes under the logistics chain and ensures customer service and distribution of goods.
 It is used to do outbound delivery and other activities like picking, packing of the goods.

-Ans: All these procedures are done in SAP warehouses management system.
+All these procedures are done in the SAP warehouse management system.
 All these procedures are done strategically.
 With all the data in the systems, the SAP SD uses to find the best way to handle the goods and avoid disturbance.
 There are two types of packing; manual and automatic.
 There are three types of picking; picking them individually, as per defined intervals, or self pick-up.

 Please comment below for more queries.